Jasper Dag Tjaden

 • Discrimination

-• Policy effectiveness
+• Policy impact evaluation

 • Quantitative research methods